Know Before You Go

 to a show?

 Exchange for Subscribers: Anchorage Concert Association subscribers can exchange tickets up to 24 hours before the scheduled performance.
-You can exchange for another performance of the same show or another show in the 2018/2019 season.
+Exchanges can be for another performance of the same show or another show in the current season.
 Tickets can be exchanged at the CenterTix box office.

 Donate: By donating your tickets to Anchorage Concert Association, you make a seat available to those who might otherwise miss a performance.
 We cannot issue cash refunds for unused tickets, but we will gladly offer you a tax receipt for your in-kind contribution.
 To donate your tickets, please mail or deliver them to the CenterTix Box Office 24 hours prior to the performance date printed on your ticket.
 If you are unable to mail or deliver your donated tickets, call the CenterTix Box Office at (907) 263-2787.